Summer hunting for paradise shelduck on offer

-This area includes the Taranaki province north of the Waitotara River and all of Stratford district.
+This area includes the Taranaki province north of the Waitotara River and all of the Stratford district.

-Hunting hours on each of the four days will be from 6.30am until 8pm.
-The daily bag limit has been set at 10 parries per hunter.
+Hunting hours on each of the four days will be from 6.30 am until 8 pm.
+The daily bag limit has been set at ten parries per hunter.

-Fish & Game Officer Allen Stancliff says the aim is to disperse the ducks, moving them back to their home territories after they’ve gathered together for their annual moult.
+Fish & Game Acting Manager Allen Stancliff says the aim is to disperse the ducks, moving them back to their home territories after they've gathered together for their annual moult.

-"This reduces the potential for mobs to cause damage to recovering hay paddocks, chicory crops and areas of new grass, before the main game bird hunting season gets underway in May."
+"This reduces the potential for mobs to cause damage to chicory crops, recovering hay paddocks and areas of new grass, before the main game bird hunting season gets underway in May."

-Hunters who want to take part in the special season must hold a 2019 game bird hunting licence and obtain a $5 permit from Fish & Game or a local game bird licence agent.
+Hunters who want to participate in the special season must hold a 2021 game bird hunting licence and obtain a $5 permit from Fish & Game or a local game bird licence agent.

 The permit is free to land occupiers who want to hunt their own land, but they still need to hold a permit.

-Hunters who didn’t purchase a 2019 game licence can still participate in the special season by purchasing day licences on-line at www.fishandgame.org.nz
+Hunters who didn't purchase a 2021 game licence can still participate in the special season by purchasing day licences online at www.fishandgame.org.nz